GPUs¶

 PyTorch Compatibility¶

-PyTorch does not maintain a simple compatibility table for CUDA Toolkit versions.
+PyTorch does not maintain a simple compatibility table for CUDA versions.
 Instead, please manually check their "get started" page for the latest PyTorch version compatibility, and their "previous versions" page for older PyTorch version compatibility.
-Assume that a CUDA Toolkit version is not compatible if it is not listed for a specific PyTorch version.
+Assume that a CUDA version is not compatible if it is not listed for a specific PyTorch version.

 To use GPUs prior to PyTorch version 1.13 you must select a cudatoolkit

-version from the pytorch channel when you install PyTorch using Anaconda.
+version from the PyTorch channel when you install PyTorch using Anaconda.
 It is how PyTorch knows to install a GPU compatible flavor, as opposed to the CPU only flavor.
 See below for templates of CPU and GPU installs for PyTorch versions prior to 1.13.
 Be sure to check the compatibility links above for your selected version.
 Note torchaudio

 is also available for signal processing.